Izviri v Močilnik

 Description

 The river Ljubljanica, which flows through Slovenian Capital Ljubljana, is the river with seven names.
 A complex system of caves and poljes is the source of this river.
-It is called Ljubljanica when the water finally reaches the Ljubljana Marsh (Ljubljansko barje).
+It is called Ljubljanica when the water finally reaches the Ljubljansko barje (Ljubljana Marsh).
 Here is a huge number of springs, where the limestone ridge ends and the impermeable flysch plain begins.
 The four most important springs of Ljubljanica are Retovje, Močilnik, Bistra, and Lintvern.

-When you follow the single lane road, there is a parking lot.
-It is marked by a limeston rock with a plague in honor of France Habe, a famous geologist from the Postojna Karst Institute, who did research at the springs.
+When you follow the single lane road further, there is a small car park on the right.
+It is marked by a limestone rock with a plague in honor of France Habe, a famous geologist from the Postojna Karst Institute, who did research at the springs.
 He is well known to cavers and geologists who visited the institute between the 1960s and 1980s.
 He was always helpful in organizing cave visits or giving valid background information on karst related topics.
-From here the trail starts to see the caves.
-It is actually a loop and it is possible to return on the other side of the river and return to the parking lot on the road bridge.
+From here the trail starts to see the spring.
+It is actually a loop, and it is possible to return on the other side of the river and return to the car park on the road bridge.
+On the other side of the river there is another car park, which is today officially for the spring.
+There is a building which seems to be a normal house today, but some years ago it was a pub or brothel, and the car park was the car park of this venue.

 A legend tells that this place was mentioned in the Greek story about Jason and the Argonauts.
-Obviously their sip sailed the Lubljana upstream until they reached the springs.
-Jason was furious and he hit the rock with his fist, because there was no continuation.
+They tried to cross the continent by following the Danube upstream, then the Drau/Drava, and finally the Ljubljanica.
+Their ship sailed the Ljubljanica upstream until they finally reached the springs.
+Jason was furious, and he hit the rock with his fist, because there was no continuation.
 There is a hole in the rock which he reportedly caused.
 So they disassembled their ship and carried it on their shoulders to the Adriatic Sea.
 The emblem of the town Vrhnika is the ship Argo because of this legend.